localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 ## Evaluate the performance of the model

-Now, we define a second `handler` function that is used to estimate the performance of the model we trained above.
+Now, we create another file, i.e., `infer.py` to define a second `handler` function that is used to estimate the performance of the model we trained above.

 ```python
 def handler(event, context):